 They are also waterproof and sweat proof, so you can use them when you workout without worrying about ruining them.

-These headphones use Bluetooth technology to offer great sound while you workout.
+Anbes uses Bluetooth technology to offer great sound while you workout.
 The range is 33 feet, too, so you get plenty of leeway while workout out in the gym.
-The Anbes Wireless Earbuds provide up to 8 hours of playback before needing a recharge.
+They also last a long time, providing up to 8 hours of playback before needing a recharge.

 How We Rank